Duke-NUS-HPC/docs/ssh-with-keypairs.md

 ```
 vim .ssh/authorized_keys
 ```
-In `vim`, type "i", start a new line and paste the contents of the .pub file you just copied.
+In `vim`, type "i", start a new line and paste the contents of the .pub file you just copied using Ctl-v.

+*Do not damage the existing key, and make sure your new key is all on one line.*

 After pasting, hit and release the "Esc" key to exit insert mode in `vim`, and then type "ZZ" to save and exit.